kmadsen/rust/hello_wasm/wasm-game-of-life/public/README.md

 # Welcome to kyle's Game of life

-This is the www section.
+This is the web front-end section.
 The rust code is in the src folder.

 ## Building and running